 Tay-Sachs can occur when parents pass on a changed gene to their child.

-- If the baby gets the changed gene from both parents, he or she will get the disease.
+- If the changed gene is from both parents, the baby will get the disease.

 The Tay-Sachs enzyme test is usually done on blood taken from a vein or from the umbilical cord right after birth.